Hassan Ibrahim: Career

 Ibrahim participated in the Palestinian war in 1948.
 In 1952 he served as an Air Force group captain.
 In 1954 he led the group who expelled President Mohamed Naguib from Abdeen Palace.
 He was one of the three judges, who tried the members of the Muslim Brotherhood after their attempted assassination attack against President Gamal Abdel Nasser in 1954.
 The other judges were Anwar Sadat and Abdel Latif Boghdadi.

 Ibrahim was also appointed minister for presidential affairs in 1954.
 Two years later, in 1956, he was named the head of the Egyptian economy agency.
 After dealing with business for a while, in February 1964, he was appointed as one of seven vice deputies of President Nasser.
-Ibrahim resigned from office in 1966 due to Nasser's request to end his extramarital relationship, and continued business activities.
+Ibrahim joined the Arab Socialist Union in 1962 when the party was established and was one of the sub-secretaries for its finance and commerce department.
+The other sub-secretary of the department was Abdul Munim Qaysuni, an economist.
+Ibrahim's tenure as vice deputy ended in 1966 when Nasser asked him to end his extramarital relationship, and Ibrahim continued business activities.

 Later years and death

-Ibrahim published a book in 1975, The Silent Ones Speak.
-In the book he criticized Gamal Abdel Nasser.
+In 1975, Ibrahim gave a series of interviews to Egyptian author Sami Gohar which were published as a book titled The Silents Speak: Abdelnasser and the Massacre of the Muslim Brotherhood.
+In the book Ibrahim harshly criticized Gamal Abdel Nasser.
 He died in 1990.

 Honour

+Ibrahim was the recipient of the Grand Collar of the Order of the Nile which was awarded to him in 1956.